BBC bosses came under fire from MPs today over large payoffs to former staff.

 Seven executives - both past and present - argued over who knew what and when about huge payoffs to senior staff as they gave evidence to the Public Accounts Committee (PAC) today.

-Former Director General Mark Thompson denied that the BBC had "lost the plot" when it agreed a payoff of almost £1 million to former deputy Mark Byfod, instead stating his belief that Mr Byford's severance package represented "value for money" after coming under pressure from the Trust to make savings.
+when it agreed a payoff of almost £1 million to former deputy Mark Byfod, instead stating his belief that Mr Byford's severance package represented "value for money" after coming under pressure from the Trust to make savings.

 Mr Thompson said he stood by his claim that the statements were "damaging and unfair", adding: "I don't understand why those misleading comments were made.